-One of New York's oldest saloons (it claims to have opened in 1854) and immortalized by New Yorker writer Joseph Mitchell, McSorley's is a must-visit for beer lovers, even if only two kinds of brew are served: McSorley's Light and McSorley's Dark.
-It's also essential for blarney lovers, and much friendlier to women than it was before the '80s.
-(The motto here once was "Good ale, raw onions, and no ladies.")
-Go early to avoid the down-the-block lines on Friday and Saturday night.
+One of New York's oldest saloons (established in 1854) and immortalized by New Yorker writer Joseph Mitchell, McSorley's is a must if you like beer, even if only two kinds of brew are served: McSorley's Light and McSorley's Dark (each served two per order in small glass mugs).
+It's also essential for history lovers, and though it's usually filled with "bros," the bar is friendlier to women than it was.
+(The surly motto here once was "Good ale, raw onions, and no ladies.")
+The food's decent, too.
+Go early to avoid the down-the-block lines on Friday and Saturday nights.